MichaelCurrin/twitterverse/docs/usage.md

    - @ArabicBest           | الاكثر تاثيرا
    - @MixMastaKing         | MEGAMIX CHAMPION
    ...

+3. My watchlist        2 profiles
+   - @foo             | Foo
+   - @bar             | Mr Bar
+   - @bazz            | bazz
+...
 ```

 ### 3. Fetch Tweets

-Fetch and store Tweets in the db, using either _fetchTweets_ utility to lookup Categories (which have Profiles assigned to them) or the _searchAndStoreTweets_ utility to lookup tweets using a Search API query (usually stored with a Campaign record).
+Fetch and store Tweets in the db, using one of two methods.

-Note that if you know a Twitter user's handle or ID, you can get all their tweets historically, back to some years ago.
+Lookup by Profile vs doing a Search - note that if you know a Twitter user's handle or ID, you can get all their tweets historically, back to some years ago.
 And if you know a tweet's ID, you can fetch that tweet to create or update it locally.
 But, if you use the Search API to find tweets by a user or about a topic, Twitter limits you to only get tweets created in the _past week_.

-#### Categories of Profiles
+#### Fetch Profiles in Categories

-_fetchTweets utility_

 Look up and store Tweets for Profiles within a Category, using fetched Profiles and assigned Categories from the previous step.
 The Category filter allows fetching Tweets for just a certain category (e.g. top influencers, an industry or a custom watch list), to avoid fetching unnecessary data for all Profiles in database.